Antiblackness in the Academy: The Stories of Afro-Caribbean Students Navigating U.S. Higher Education

 The study invites Afro-Caribbean-identifying students to participate in one or more of the following components:

-• Student Survey – A 20-30 minute anonymous online questionnaire that explores identity, campus climate, and personal experiences of antiblackness.
-Helps us understand broader trends across institutions.
+Student Survey – A 20-30 minute anonymous online questionnaire that explores identity, campus climate, and personal experiences of antiblackness.

-• Semi-Structured Interviews – One-on-one in-depth conversations conducted in two phases to explore students’ life histories, educational journeys, and identity development in their own words.
+Semi-structured Interviews – One-on-one in-depth conversations conducted in two phases to explore life histories, educational journeys, and identity development in their own words.

 To learn more or sign up, please visit the individual pages linked above.
 Your voice and experiences matter deeply—and I am honored to listen.